Azure/aztk/docs/15-plugins.md

 # Plugins

+Plugins are a successor to [custom scripts](11-custom-scripts.html) and are the reconmmended way of running custom code on the cluster.

+Plugins can either be one of the Aztk [supported plugins](#supported-plugins) or the path to a [local file](#custom-script-plugin).

 ## Supported Plugins
 AZTK ships with a library of default plugins that enable auxillary services to use with your Spark cluster.